accesscode-2-1/kitkat/unit-0/week-3.md

 **Student 1**

 * This week's medium post:
-* Last week’s goal:
+* Last week’s goal:Better understand while loops and if nesting.
+Finish my game.
-* What went well (what goals did you meet?)
+* What went well (what goals did you meet?)I was able to finish my game, which used a while loop and if statements helping me get a better understanding of both.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?)
+How?)I wasn't able to complete the homework assingments.
 * What is your goal for next week?
+Complete homework assingments.
-* What do you need help with? (peers sign up to help if they can)
+* What do you need help with? (peers sign up to help if they can)Homework.

 **Student 2**